-Admission:
+Admission Criteria

-Overall principle:
+Overall Principle:

-The Charity's priority aim within the Articles of Association is that serving police officers receive priority for treatment.
-The PTC has discretion, where capacity (occupancy, treatment and financial) allows, to consider applications from retired police officers who request admission for treatment.
+The Charity's priority as laid down in the Articles of Association, is that Serving Police Officers will receive priority for treatment.
+The PTC has the discretion, where capacity (occupancy, treatment and financial) allows, to consider applications from retired Police Officers who request admission for treatment.

-The definitions of 'police officer' and 'retired police officer' are contained within the PTC Eligibility Policy (which is at the beginning of the User Guide).
-To be eligible for treatment, a Retired Officer would normally be expected to have made donations for at least the last ten years of their service, and to be able to provide evidence of doing so.
-This does not guarantee admission, which will still be prioritised for serving officers and for retired officers where capacity allows, and where there is evidence that a stay at the PTC will result in positive clinical benefit.
+The definitions of 'Police Officer' and 'Retired Police Officer' are contained within the PTC Eligibility Policy, which is at the beginning of the User Guide.
+In order to be eligible for treatment, both Serving and Retired Police Officers must be current donors to the charity (or be prepared to pay for treatment as laid down in the PTC Cost and Charges Schedule).
+There must be evidence that a stay at the PTC will deliver a positive clinical benefit.